 Figure 13.
-Example of FIPS tamper evidence labels.
-Does not represent actual drive.
+Example of FIPS tamper evidence labels.Note.Image is for reference only, may not represent actual drive.

 9.0 About self-encrypting drives

 Self-encrypting drives (SEDs) offer encryption and security services for the protection of stored data, commonly known as "protection of data at rest."
 These drives are compliant with the Trusted Computing Group (TCG) Enterprise Storage Specifications as detailed in Section 3.2.